jacione/ptychodactyl/docs/usage/quickstart.rst

 Ptychography toolkit
 --------------------

 If you want a more customizable experience, you can also use PtychoDactyl to create your own pipeline.
-The :ref:`ptycho_data` module contains very useful classes for managing ptychographic data, and the :ref:`recon` module contains several options for reconstructing that data.
+The ``ptycho_data.py`` module contains very useful classes for managing ptychographic data, and ``recon.py`` contains several options for reconstructing that data.
 For example, say you want to do manual 2D ptychography---that is, without motorized stages or an automated camera capture.
 You could do something like the following example:

 .. code-block:: python